 New Jersey’s dollar-a-day insurance, or the Special Automobile Insurance Policy (SAIP), is a state-run program that offers low-cost car insurance to New Jersey drivers who have Medicaid with hospitalization benefits.
 SAIP policies are commonly referred to as “dollar-a-day insurance” because the policies cost about $1 per day.

-Dollar-a-day insurance is cheaper than traditional car insurance through a private insurer, but SAIP policies offer very little coverage and don’t meet New Jersey’s minimum car insurance requirements.
+Dollar-a-day insurance is cheaper than traditional car insurance through a private insurer, but SAIP policies offer limited coverage and don’t meet New Jersey’s minimum car insurance requirements.
 Here is what’s included in a SAIP policy:

-- Emergency medical treatment: Covers medical expenses if you get into an accident and need emergency care.
+- Emergency medical treatment: Covers medical expenses if you get into an accident and need emergency treatment.

 - Brain and spinal cord treatment: Offers coverage up to $250,000 if you get into an accident and need treatment for a brain or spinal cord injury.

 - Death benefit: Includes a death benefit of $10,000 paid to your loved ones if you pass away in an accident.

 This type of insurance does not include collision or comprehensive insurance, which covers damage to your vehicle.
 More importantly, it does not include liability coverage, which means if you cause an accident and damage someone else’s vehicle or property, you are responsible for paying for the repairs out of pocket.